MasonEgger/website/content/blog/year_one_do.md

         * Open Source Summit - [SLIs, SLAs, SLD’OHs!
 Learning About Service Uptime from Homer Simpson](https://www.youtube.com/watch?v=pkiEs3ax5uQ)
         * PyOhio - [There's a Snake in the Birdhouse!
 Building a Python Culture at Vrbo](https://www.youtube.com/watch?v=zTFRXHOOy3A)
         * EuroPython - [There's a Snake in the Birdhouse!
 Building a Python Culture at Vrbo](https://www.youtube.com/watch?v=OOoGjznwhJU)
+        * PyBay - There's a Snake in the Birdhouse!
+Building a Python Culture at Vrbo
         * PyTexas - [There's a Snake in the Birdhouse!
 Building a Python Culture at Vrbo](https://www.youtube.com/watch?v=MR85hLdc1wk)
         * PyTexas - [How to Build and Deploy Your First Python Slackbot on DigitalOcean's App Platform](https://www.youtube.com/watch?v=FdXS-NpxtSo)
     * Presented at the following meetups: